Silicate/django-cms-prod/README.md

 This Dockerfile with docker-compose allows you to build a Docker container set with a standard and speedy setup for django-CMS with uWSGI, Nginx and PostgreSQL.
 It builds a django-CMS/uWSGI container and links this together with the official Docker images for Nginx and PostgreSQL as well as a Data volume container.

-uWSGI from a number of benchmarks has shown to be the fastest server for python applications and allows lots of flexibility.
+- **uWSGI** from a number of benchmarks has shown to be the fastest server for python applications and allows lots of flexibility.

-Nginx has become the standard for serving up web applications and has the additional benefit that it can talk to uWSGI using the uWSGI protocol, further elinimating overhead.
+- **Nginx** has become the standard for serving up web applications and has the additional benefit that it can talk to uWSGI using the uWSGI protocol, further elinimating overhead.

-PostgreSQL is the recommended relational database for working with Python web applications.
+- **PostgreSQ**L is the recommended relational database for working with Python web applications.
 PostgreSQL's feature set, active development and stability contribute to its usage as the backend for millions of applications live on the Web today.

 Much of this setup comes from the excellent tutorial on https://uwsgi.readthedocs.org/en/latest/tutorials/Django_and_nginx.html

-### Quickstart for Testing
+## Quickstart for Testing
+Run the following commands to get started:
 ```
 git clone https://github.com/chriswayg/django-cms-prod.git
 cd django-cms-prod